 What is the Human Rights Act 1998?

-The Human Rights Act 1998 sets out the fundamental rights and freedoms that everyone in the UK is entitled to.
+The Human Rights Act 1998 sets out the basic rights and freedoms that everyone in the UK is entitled to.
 The Act is based on the Convention rights from the European Convention on Human Rights (ECHR), bringing them into British law.
 Generally, any new law passed in the UK must be compatible with the Convention rights.

 What is a human right?

-The Human Rights Act places a duty on public authorities to ensure that all actions and decisions that they make take these rights into account.
-If a public authority does not, it may be in breach of an individual’s human rights and they could be taken to court.
+Public authorities must make sure all their actions and decisions align with the Human Rights Act.
+If a public authority does not, it may be in breach of a person’s human rights and they could be taken to court.

-Article 8 – a right to respect for private and family life – is also a very important right.
-People with learning disabilities have a right to live their life privately, to enjoy family relationships (including the right to live with their own family), and to enjoy their home peacefully without interference from public authorities.
+Article 8 – a right to respect for private and family life.
+Learning disabled people have a right to live their life privately.
+They should be able to enjoy family relationships (including the right to live with their own family), and to enjoy their home peacefully without interference from public authorities.

 What can you do if you think that a person is being denied a human right?